 There might be male and female patients on the ward where you're staying.
 The toilets and bathrooms close to your bay are for the people in your bay only.
 You will not need to walk past patients of the opposite sex to reach your bathroom and toilet facilities.

 We have a limited number of side rooms that accommodate 1 person only.
-These rooms might be used for a number of reasons, for example to prevent infection spreading.
+These rooms might be used for a number of reasons, for example, to prevent infection from spreading.

-If you need a test or treatment in another part of the hospital, we will make sure that you are appropriately dressed, and your privacy and dignity are maintained at all times.
+If you need a test or treatment in another part of the hospital, we will make sure that you are appropriately dressed.
+Your privacy and dignity will be maintained at all times.